-Feedback from professionals, families, and self-advocates has gleaned that some high school students transitioning out of high school are still being referred into day programs, not employment.
-The most current data available by Department of Developmental Services (DDS) indicates that 71,925 individuals with developmental disabilities are still participating in day group programs, with only 6565 individuals participating in individual Supported Employment. (footnote:
+Not all regional centers are referring clients to employment programs.
+And there is no tracking or oversight to ensure clients are being referred to employment programs.
+Feedback from professionals, families, and self-advocates has gleaned that some working aged individuals with developmental disabilities are not consistently referred to employment services.
+Educators in the K-12 system as well as and Regional Center staff are likely contributing to this challenge, perhaps due to a lack of awareness of other options, low capacity for employment services, or persistence of low expectations for young people with ID/DD.
+The most current data available by Department of Developmental Services (DDS) indicates that 71,925 individuals with developmental disabilities are still participating in day group programs, with only 6565 individuals participating in Individual Supported Employment. (footnote:

-https://scdd.ca.gov/employment\data\dashboard/.)
-This data demonstrates that not much has changed since 2017 where data indicates that 72,005 individuals were participating in day group programs and only 5064 individuals were participating in individual supported employment, though it does demonstrate an 3% increase in participation in individual Supported Employment.
+https://scdd.ca.gov/employment_data_dashboard/.)
+These numbers do not yet reflect the goal of Employment First.
+Although there is much room to grow, this data indicates that not much has changed since 2017 where 72,005 individuals were participating in day group programs and only 5064 individuals were participating in individual supported employment.